2024 Hawaii Democratic presidential caucuses

 The 2024 Hawaii Democratic presidential caucuses took place on March 6, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-31 delegates to the Democratic National Convention were allocated to presidential candidates.
+22 delegates to the Democratic National Convention were allocated, with 9 additional unpledged delegates.
+The contest, held as a closed caucus one day after Super Tuesday, essentially was a party-run primary, which led to little turn-out.
+The Republican caucuses were held six days later.

+As the incumbent, Joe Biden won the vote, while the "uncommitted" option won almost 30% of the vote, as it gained over 450 votes and seven delegates.
+The result was aided by the turn-out and notably not the consequence of an organised uncommitted movement like the Gaza war protests or the subsequent Uncommitted National Movement.

-Biden won the vote.
-"Uncommitted" won almost 30% of the vote, with nearly 500 votes and seven delegates.
-It was noted there was no specific uncommitted movement.
-As of May 2024, by percentage of the popular vote, Biden only performed worse in American Samoa, which was won by Jason Palmer and New Hampshire, where Biden was not technically on the ballot, during the 2024 primaries.
+During the primaries, Biden only performed worse in American Samoa, which was won by Jason Palmer, and New Hampshire, where Biden was not technically on the ballot.

 Background

-The party initially planned to hold a vote by mail primary, but the expenses proved too much.
-Though the party held a primary in 2020, it chose to hold caucuses in 2024.
+The party had held a primary in 2020 and initially planned to hold a vote by mail primary, but as the expenses would have proven too much, it chose to hold caucuses in 2024.

 Candidates

-The following candidates achieved ballot access.
+The following candidates were placed on the ballot by the state party: